-It’s not a surprise that the worldwide Corona crisis has put a stop to all our travels we had lined up.
-Some awesome trips got cancelled and have to be rescheduled when it's safe again to do so.
+It’s not a surprise that the worldwide Corona crisis has put a stop to all our travels.
+Some awesome trips abroad got cancelled and had to be rescheduled.
+In the meantime the Traveltomtom team had time to check out the beautiful tourists attractions in the Netherlands.

-Holland has 12 provinces and we traveled to all of them.
-We visited tourist hotspots, that were actually deserted because of the Corona pandemic, but also visited some unique hidden gems which we want you to discover too.
+Holland has 12 provinces and the Traveltomtom Team has traveled to all of them.
+We visited all the tourist hotspots around our country, some during the recent global Covid pandemic.
+On top of all that we visited some unique hidden gems which we want you to discover too.
+Are you ready?

-Join us on our journey along the best things to in the Netherlands.
+Join us on a journey along the best things to in the Netherlands.
+With this list of the most amazing tourist attractions I am sure you make the most out of your Netherlands trip.

 Our capital city!
 I love Amsterdam, in fact, I think it’s one of the best capital cities in the world.
 And I assure you, Amsterdam is so much more than the red-light district and legal drugs.